Raising Sand: Reception

 The album met with critical acclaim, earning an average score of 87 from reviews compiled by Metacritic.
-It ranked at #24 on Rolling Stones December 17, 2007 listing of the year's top 50 albums.
+It ranked at No. 24 on Rolling Stones December 17, 2007 listing of the year's top 50 albums.
 Being There called it "one of the year’s very best".
-Allmusic hailed it "one of the most effortless-sounding pairings in modern popular music", but stated that some songs "(felt) like (they were) tossed off".
+AllMusic hailed it "one of the most effortless-sounding pairings in modern popular music", but stated that some songs "(felt) like (they were) tossed off".

 JamBase called the album "subtle, focused and full of life" and said that it was "highly recommended".
 Village Voice described it as "powerfully evocative" and "utterly foreign, oddly familiar, and deeply gratifying."

 The songs on Raising Sand were handpicked by producer T Bone Burnett.
 Entertainment Weekly described the selection as "eclectic", while Village Voice said, "Burnett flaunts his typical curatorial genius with a whole set of 'have we met before?' tunes."

 The musical quality was also praised.
 The BBC described Krauss's fiddle as "coruscating" and "raw", while The Music Box said Krauss "exceeds all expectations".
-The BBC said the musicians "make this a stunning, dark, brooding collection, comparable in tone to Daniel Lanois' masterful job on Dylan's Time Out of Mind."
+The BBC said the musicians "make this a stunning, dark, brooding collection, comparable in tone to Daniel Lanois's masterful job on Dylan's Time Out of Mind."

 Critics praised Krauss and Plant's vocals; one critic saying that the "key to the magic is the delicious harmony vocals of the unlikely duo".
 Various critics described Krauss's vocals as "spellbinding", "honey-sweet", "weepy", "saccharine", and "haunting".
 Plant's vocals were described as "orgasmic" and "slithering".